 c) Automatic Transmission Mode

 Explanation: ATM stands for Asynchronous Transfer Mode.
 It uses asynchronous time division multiplexing and encodes data into small but fixes size packets.

 9. Who invented the Ethernet?

 Explanation: Ethernet is a computer technology mostly used in LANs.
+LAN connects devices sharing a common network or linked by the same server.
 Ethernet was invented by Xerox.